 Entries for the Victor K. McElheny award may be submitted by an individual or by a representative of a publication.
 An entry may consist of a single story or a series of up to three stories on a single theme.
 An individual or publication may enter no more than three separate submissions.

-- have been published during the 2018 calendar year.
+- have been published during the 2020 calendar year;

-- have been published in a U.S.-based media outlet.
+- have been published in a U.S.-based media outlet;

-• have been published in English or — if published in a different language — accompanied by an English translation.
+- have been published in English or — if published in a different language — accompanied by an English translation.

 There is no entry fee.
-Submissions for the Victor K. McElheny Award should be accompanied by a 300-word statement of the significance and impact of the nominated work.
-Entrants may upload each work as a document, audio, or video file, or provide a permanent URL.
+Submissions for the Victor K. McElheny Award may be accompanied by a 300-word statement of the significance and impact of the nominated work.
+Entrants may upload their work using the specified file formats or provide a permanent URL.
 For more eligibility information, see our FAQ page.

 Judging and Selection

 Submissions will be judged by a panel of distinguished science journalists.
-Emphasis will be put on investigative, community-service, and compelling narrative journalism — journalism that breaks new ground and makes a difference.
+Emphasis will be put on investigative, community-service, and compelling narrative journalism that breaks new ground and makes a difference.
 In the words of Victor McElheny: “Reporting for regional news organizations is often the way for beginning science journalists to cut their teeth.
 The prize can help illustrate a continuing contribution to the maximum level of public understanding of what technology and science are achieving, and what these achievements imply for humanity.”

-For further questions, please contact email@example.com.
+For more information, please contact us at firstname.lastname@example.org.